twistedatrocity/SWG-Mods/README.md

 # SWG-Mods
 Collection of SWG mods that I have made.
+These are all for NGE version.

 ## Silent Crafting Stations Mod
 * does exactly what the name implies